googleapis/nodejs-tasks/samples/README.md

-# Node.js Google Cloud Tasks sample for Google App Engine
+# Node.js Google Cloud Tasks Samples

-This sample application shows how to use [Google Cloud Tasks](https://cloud.google.com/cloud-tasks/) on [Google App Engine][appengine].
+This sample application shows how to use [Google Cloud Tasks](https://cloud.google.com/cloud-tasks/) client library.

-This directory
-contains both the App Engine app to deploy, as well as the snippets to run locally to push tasks to it, which could also be called on App Engine.

-`createTask.js` is a simple command-line program to create tasks to be pushed to the App Engine app.

-`createHttpTask.js` is a simple command-line program to create tasks to be pushed to a HTTP endpoint.
+`createTask.js` constructs a task with an App Engine target and pushes it to your queue.

-`server.js` is the main App Engine app.
-This app serves as an endpoint to receive App Engine task attempts.
+`server.js` is a task handler.
+This example app that has an endpoint to receive App Engine task attempts.

+`createHttpTask.js` constructs a task with an HTTP target and pushes it to your queue.

+`createHttpTaskWithToken.js` constructs a task with an HTTP target and OIDC token and pushes it to your queue.

 * [Setup](#setup)
 * [Running locally](#running-locally)